-Once installed, close the command prompt.
-Now in the python scripts folder, right-click and click on New > text document to create a new document.
+20. Once installed, close the Command Prompt.
+Now in the python scripts folder, right-click and click on New > Text document to create a new text document.

-Now open that document and paste the code below inside and save the file.
+21. Now open that document and paste the code below inside and save the file.

 import tweepy auth = tweepy.OAuthHandler("CONSUMER KEY HERE", "CONSUMER KEY SECRET HERE") auth.set_access_token("ACCESS TOKEN HERE", "ACCESS TOKEN SECRET HERE") api = tweepy.API(auth) tweet = input(" ") api.update_status(status =(tweet)) print ("Done!")

-That code will be only useful to post tweets with only text.
-If you want to add images, gifs, videos to your tweet, add another line to your code and paste this code instead.
+The above code will be useful to post tweets with text only.
+If you want to add images, gifs, or videos to your tweet, add the image line to your code and paste this code instead.
 Replace the IMAGE LOCATION HERE with the actual location of the image in your local storage.

-Now replace the placeholders with your twitter APIs.
+22. Now replace the placeholders with your Twitter APIs.
 Remember that there are 4 APIs to change – API Key, API Secret Key, Access Token, and Access Token Secret.
 If you are adding an image or replying to another, don’t forget to change those placeholders too as mentioned above.
 Once done, it should look like this

-Now open that Py file you just made.
-That’s it; you can type anything here in this command line and click enter.
-It will be tweeted as a new tweet.
+24. Now open that Py file you just created.
+That’s it.
+You can now use this to tweet or reply to a tweet in the format we discussed above.
 You can use this py file to tweet as many times as you want.

 It is a pretty cool hack but it is more than that.
 If you are creative, you can use it to promote your brand, product, and whatnot.
 The initial setup process is lengthy but once you have the py file ready and functioning, you just need to update a few lines of code with data like tweet id and you are good to go.
 Try it a couple of times and you will get the hang of it.